wooHyunHwang/leet-code/README.md

 ## Introduction

-This is a repository that records the solution that was released.
+This is a repository that records of the solution what I`ve released.